sjkp/Microsoft-teams-docs/teams/bots.md

 ## Publishing

 Publish your bot from the [Bot Dashboard](https://dev.botframework.com/bots) to request for it to be shown in the Microsoft bot directory.
 You can choose to automatically show in directories, or enable it later from the Bot Dashboard.
 Microsoft Teams will also review your bot for potential inclusion in the Teams app gallery.

-**TODO reviewers:** I removed references to a Microsoft(Skype) Teams Bot directory, since I'm assuming Teams doesn't have a bot directory yet, since search for bots isn't enabled yet.
-Is that correct?

 > **Note:** Currently, People search is not enabled to find bots written in the Bot Framework.
 Users may interact with your bot by side loading the bot app ID.